Gum Paste Flowers

 Daffodil

 Make this gum paste daffodil flower for a fun, spring time cake project.
-Daffodils are dainty little flowers that are always the first to ...
+Daffodils are dainty little flowers that are always the first ...

-Return from Gum Paste Flowers to Home page
+Gum Paste Flowers Top